Ascensao/InstaReelBulkDownload/README.md

 ### Step 1: Prepare Your Links

-Create a file named `reels.txt` and list each Instagram Reel link on a separate line.
+Create a file named `links_to_download.txt` and list each Instagram Reel link on a separate line.

 Example: